So ready for our next experiment?

 The in-person event is considerably more involved and expensive.
 We’ll continuously add details to this page as decisions are made.
 We’ll start with the our backlog of items in priority order:

-- Venue (without a location it won’t happen) [Venue costs are $2280 for Saturday and $1580 for Sunday.
-This includes tickets to the Zoo, but no food.]
+- Venue (without a location it won’t happen) [Venue costs alone are $8000 for the Friday through Sunday. ]

-- Facilitator (the facilitator is usually a volunteer, preferably from outside the host country, so flight and a couple of night’s hotel costs are covered) [$1866.17 for her flight, still working out the rooms.]
+- Facilitator (the facilitator is a volunteer, preferably from outside the host country, so flight and a fewnight’s hotel costs are covered) [$TBD for her flight, still working out the rooms.]

-- Food for Networking on either Friday or Sat [$Unknown at this point, but has been ~$3500 in the past.]
+- Food for Networking on either Friday or Sat [$TBD]

-- Food for Networking on the other night we didn’t choose from above [$Unknown at this point, but has been ~$3500 in the past.]
+- Food for Networking on the other night we didn’t choose from above [$TBD]

 We sometimes offer sales of some form of swag as an optional ticket.
-This year is unlikely.
+We may do that this year.

 We will periodically look at sales in the regions and make minor adjustments, taking a few tickets away from regions that are underselling and adding to regions that are sold out or are close to selling out.
 Again, we’re trying for equitable distribution.
 Changes will be small until June where these adjustments will become larger.
-For the in-person camp, we can’t really increase the size of the participants as we went with a venue that reflects a size we expect based on the size of the Agile 2022 Conference in the week.
+For the in-person camp, we may be able to increase the size of the participants as we went with a venue that can support a good number of people.

 One thing to note – normally, we can expect the Agile Alliance to cover additional costs.
 This keeps the registration costs lower as we essentially lose money.
 That is the intent behind the Member Initiatives; the Alliance pays for activities to happen.
 Unfortunately, ever since when the COVID pandemic hit, the Alliance has been having its own financial difficulties.
 The large Agile 20XX conference is the largest revenue source for the Alliance and this then funds all of the ongoing initiatives throughout the year.
 With one year losing money (2020) and another where money didn’t come in at all, Agile Coach Camp Worldwide will need to break even.
 We can draw upon Alliance funds, but we need to be able to operate without or at least minimum net loss.